423d Bombardment Squadron

 The 423d Bombardment Squadron is an inactive United States Air Force unit.
 Its last assignment was with the 306th Bombardment Wing at MacDill Air Force Base, Florida.

-The squadron was first activated as the 34th Reconnaissance Squadron in the spring of 1942, but was soon renamed the 423d Bombardment Squadron, one of the original four bombardment squadrons assigned to the 306th Bombardment Group.
-After training with Boeing B-17 Flying Fortresses, the squadron moved overseas and participated in combat in the European theater, earning two Distinguished Unit Citations for its efforts.
+The squadron was first activated as the 34th Reconnaissance Squadron in the spring of 1942, but was soon renamed the 423d Bombardment Squadron, one of the original four squadrons assigned to the 306th Bombardment Group.
+After training with Boeing B-17 Flying Fortresses, the squadron moved overseas and participated in the strategic bombing campaign against Germany, earning two Distinguished Unit Citations for its efforts.
 After the war the 423d remained in Europe with the occupation forces until inactivating in 1946.

-The squadron was activated again at Langley AFB, Virginia and served as a combat crew training squadron for aircrews flying the Douglas B-26 Invader.
-It was inactivated in 1954 as the B-26 was being withdrawn from active service and the need for crew training on the aircraft decreased.
+The squadron was activated again at Langley Air Force Base, Virginia and served as a combat crew training squadron for aircrews flying the Douglas B-26 Invader.
+It was inactivated in 1954 when the 345th Bombardment Group became the tactical bomber unit at Langley.

-The third active period for the unit began in 1958 when Strategic Air Command (SAC) expanded its Boeing B-47 Stratojet wings from three to four squadrons.
-It flew the Stratojet until 1962 when SAC drew down its medium bomber force in favor of the Boeing B-52 Stratofortress.
+The third active period for the unit began in 1959 when Strategic Air Command (SAC) expanded its Boeing B-47 Stratojet wings from three to four squadrons.
+It flew the Stratojet until 1962 when SAC alert commitments changed and Stratojet wings returned to a three squadron structure.